Harassment

 Discrimination

 Discrimination is the unequal or unfair treatment of a person on the basis of that person’s race, religion, color, nation origin, age, sex, sexual orientation, gender identity, height, weight, genetic information, marital status, disabled veteran status, veteran status, or disability.
-Discrimination can occur when persons are excluded from participation in, or denied the benefits of, any University program or activity because of their protected status.
+Discrimination occurs when persons are excluded from participation in, or denied the benefits of, any University program or activity because of their protected status.

 Pregnancy Discrimination is discrimination on the basis of pregnancy, childbirth, false pregnancy, termination of a pregnancy, or recovery therefrom.
 It can occur when persons are excluded from participation in, or denied the benefits of, any university program or activity because of their pregnancy unless they request voluntarily to participate in a separate portion of the program or activity or choose to not so.